The People's Recorder: About

 Inspired by the award-winning documentary, Soul of a People, the podcast explores the work of the Federal Writers' Project, a United States government agency within the Works Progress Administration during the Great Depression.
 The project hired out of work writers with the goal of publishing a series of travel guides.

 The first season of The People's Recorder includes ten episodes.
 The podcast was produced with funding from the National Endowment for the Humanities and the state humanities councils of Florida, Virginia, Wisconsin, California, and Nebraska.

 Reception

 In a 2025 review of The People's Recorder, Destry Maria Sibley writes for The Oral History Review, "If the work of the FWP was to make visible American histories and life stories that would otherwise be overlooked, The People’s Recorder successfully positions itself within this genealogy..."

-The People's Recorder was nominated for Best Indie Podcast at the 2025 Ambies.
+The People's Recorder was nominated for Best Indie Podcast at the 2025 Ambies and received a 2025 Signal Award.